SeleniumHQ/docs/docs_source_files/content/introduction/on_test_automation.es.md

   {{< / code-panel >}}
 {{< / code-tab >}}

-As you can imagine, the `UserFactory` can be extended to provide methods such as `createAdminUser()`, and `createUserWithPayment()`.
-The point is, these two lines of code do not distract you from the ultimate purpose of this test: configuring a unicorn.

-The intricacies of the [Page Object model]({{< ref "/guidelines_and_recommendations/page_object_models.es.md" >}}) will be discussed in later chapters, but we will introduce the concept here:

-Your tests should be composed of actions, performed from the user's point of view, within the context of pages in the site.
-These pages are stored as objects, which will contain specific information about how the web page is composed and how actions are performed– very little of which should concern you as a tester.

-What kind of unicorn do you want?
-You might want pink, but not necessarily.
-Purple has been quite popular lately.
-Does she need sunglasses?
-Star tattoos?
-These choices, while difficult, are your primary concern as a tester– you need to ensure that your order fulfillment center sends out the right unicorn to the right person, and that starts with these choices.

-Notice that nowhere in that paragraph do we talk about buttons, fields, drop-downs, radio buttons, or web forms.
-**Neither should your tests!**
-You want to write your code like the user trying to solve their problem.
-Here is one way of doing this (continuing from the previous example):

 Como se puede imaginar, la `UserFactory` se puede ampliar para proporcionar métodos como `createAdminUser()` y `createUserWithPayment()`.
 El punto es que estas dos líneas de código no le distraigan del objetivo final de esta prueba: configurar un unicornio.

 Las complejidades del [Modelo de objeto de página (_Page Object Model_)]({{<ref "/guidelines_and_recommendations/page_object_models.es.md">}}) se analizarán en capítulos posteriores, pero presentaremos el concepto aquí: